titaschanda/TenNetLib.jl/docs/src/ttn/ttn.md

 !!! info
-    The TTN codes defined in TeNLib.jl can readily work, without any changes, **for any loop-free tensor networks**, e.g., Fork Tensor Networks.
+    The TTN codes defined in TenNetLib.jl can readily work, without any changes, **for any loop-free tensor networks**, e.g., Fork Tensor Networks.

 !!! tip